ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/02-binary-heaps.md

 In any of these cases the application needs to know the position of the object in the heap.

 To be able to know the position of an arbitrary object in the heap, we need some auxiliary data structure with which we can find the position of an object.
-This auxiliary structure can be any kind of [map]{.term}, which we will discuss later in chapters X--Y.
+This auxiliary structure can be any kind of [map]{.term}, which we will introduce later in [Chapter @sec:sets-and-maps].

 Assuming that we know the position of the object, we either have to remove it from the heap, or modify its priority.